techie-joe/sites/README.md

 # Techie Joe's Sites

-A built-in site generator on GitHub.
-Helps you build websites in minutes.
+A Jekyll theme for building websites on GitHub.
+Helps you build your website in minutes.
 ---

 ### License